Registered Agent: What Is It & How To Get One

 - Normal business hours: You or someone in your company must be available to accept mail and other documents on your behalf during “normal” business hours: 9 a.m. to 5 p.m.
 Monday through Friday.

-However, even if you meet the above qualifications to be your own RA, there are several downsides of being your own registered agent:
+However, even if you meet the above qualifications to be your own registered agent, there are several downsides to being your own RA:

 - Receive junk mail: Many companies send promotional offers to your public-facing registered agent address.
 If you work from your home, you may not want this mail to be delivered to your home.